-Starting with the new millennium, attosecond science has made rapid progress in developing pump-probe techniques for investigating the dynamics of electronic processes at the natural timescale of the electronic motion in matter, 1 as (1 attosecond = 10^{-18} seconds).
-After a decade of proof-of-principles applications to relative simple systems, such as atoms is the gas phase, this field of research is now further expanding to include time-resolved investigations of electronic excitation, electron-transport, and collective electronic processes in solid matter [1, 2].
-In particular, the combination of attosecond ultrashort-pulse-laser technology with recent advances in nano-science and nano-technologies holds promise for the understanding and detailed characterization, design, and fabrication of novel nanometerscale structures that respond to irradiation with intense electromagnetic radiation in a controllable way, promoting, for example, new applications of ultrafast electrooptical information processing [2, 3].
+Starting with the new millennium, attosecond science has made rapid progress in developing pump-probe techniques for investigating the dynamics of electronic processes at the natural time scale of the electronic motion in matter, 1 as (1 attosecond $=10^{-18}$ s).
+After a decade of proof-of-principles applications to relative simple systems, such as atoms in the gas phase, this field of research is now further expanding to include time-resolved investigations of electronic excitation, electron transport, and collective electronic processes in solid matter [1,2].
+In particular, the combination of attosecond ultrashort-pulse-laser technology with recent advances in nanoscience and nanotechnologies holds promise for the understanding and detailed characterization, design, and fabrication of novel nanometer-scale structures that respond to irradiation with intense electromagnetic radiation in a controllable way, promoting, for example, new applications of ultrafast electro-optical information processing [2,3].

 The response of matter to an incident pulse of electromagnetic radiation originates in the incident-field-driven coherent collective motion of valence electrons.
 This induced polarization in turn generates an induced "plasmonic" field.
-Close to the surface of sub-wavelengthsize metallic nanostructures that are stimulated near their natural resonance (plasmon) frequency, the induced plasmonic response can be very strong.
-Near nanostructured surfaces [4-10] and isolated nanopaticles [11, 12] the induced plasmonic (near-)field can exceed the local intensity of the incident inducing field by orders of magnitude.
-Near noble-metal nanoparticles driven at the plasmon-resonance frequency, the local plasmonic-field-intensity enhancement can be as large as 10^4 [13], and for Au surfaces covered with random scatterers, local enhancements of second-harmonic generation near Au and Ag island films of three orders of magnitude were observed [14].
-The strong plasmonicresponse near nanostructured surfaces is exploited for some time in well-established surface-enhanced Raman spectroscopy (SERS) [15] and constitutes the enabling concept in several prototype and suggested applications, including time-resolved nanoplasmonic-field microscopy [4], nanoplasmonically enhanced photocatalysis [16], and efficient light harvesting [17].
-For noblemetal substrates, the plasmonic-field enhancement of the incident and Raman-scattered light can increase the Raman signal dramatically, by more than a factor of 10^9 , enabling SERS of single molecules [15].
+Close to the surface of subwavelength-size metallic nanostructures that are stimulated near their natural resonance (plasmon) frequency, the induced plasmonic response can be very strong.
+Near nanostructured surfaces [4-10] and isolated nanoparticles [11,12] the induced plasmonic (near) field can exceed the local intensity of the incident inducing field by orders of magnitude.
+Near noble-metal nanoparticles driven at the plasmonresonance frequency, the local plasmonic-field-intensity enhancement can be as large as 10^4 [13], and for Au surfaces covered with random scatterers, local enhancements of secondharmonic generation near Au and Ag island films of three orders of magnitude were observed [14].
+The strong plasmonic response near nanostructured surfaces has been exploited for some time in well-established surface-enhanced Raman spectroscopy (SERS) [15] and constitutes the enabling concept in several prototype and suggested applications, including time-resolved nanoplasmonic-field microscopy [4], nanoplasmonically enhanced photocatalysis [16], and efficient light harvesting [17].
+For noble-metal substrates, the plasmonic-field enhancement of the incident and Raman-scattered light can increase the Raman signal dramatically, by more than a factor of 109, enabling SERS of single molecules [15].

-The desire to understand, image, and ultimately control plasmonic excitations in solids, motivates the continued improvement of imaging techniques towards the spatio-temporal resolution of plasmonic field distributions [4, 18].
+The desire to understand, image, and ultimately control plasmonic excitations in solids motivates the continued improvement of imaging techniques towards the spatiotemporal resolution of plasmonic field distributions [4,18].
 A very promising way to realize the detailed mapping of induced plasmonic fields with atomic resolution in time and space appears to be photoelectron streaking spectroscopy [18].
 Applied to solid targets, such high-resolution photoemission studies on extended targets address effects that are absent in isolated atoms in the gas phase.
-These additional phenomena include the propagation of photo-released electrons in the solid from their release point to the surface, subject to elastic and inelastic scattering [19, 20], the emitted photoelectron's interaction with equilibrating residual surface-charge distributions [21], its interaction with the spatially inhomogeneous plasmonic field [11, 12, 18, 22-25], and the finite skin depth [20] of the incident pulses of electromagnetic radiation.
+These additional phenomena include the propagation of photoreleased electrons in the solid from their release point to the surface, subject to elastic and inelastic scattering [19,20], the emitted photoelectron's interaction with equilibrating residual surface-charge distributions [21], its interaction with the spatially inhomogeneous plasmonic field [11,12,18,22-25], and the finite skin depth [20] of the incident pulses of electromagnetic radiation.